 Proceeds on sale of investments are usually received between 2 and 5 days after trade date.
 Interest is usually received within 3 days of becoming receivable and dividends are usually received within 75 days of the ex-dividend date.

-Information relating to the ageing of receivables for 2015 is provided in Note 10.
+Information relating to the ageing of receivables at 30 June 2016 is provided in Note 10.

 Note 9 Payables